-The Cabinet is asked to note:
+The Cabinet is recommended to:

-- 1. That the priorities of Our City: Our Plan have been developed through a continuous conversation with our communities and partners. - 2.
-That a presentation and draft Our City: Our Plan was received by Scrutiny Board on the 7 February 2023.
+- 3. Note that the priorities of Our City: Our Plan have been developed through a continuous conversation with our communities and partners. - 4.
+Note that a presentation and draft strategy of Our City: Our Plan was received by Scrutiny Board on the 7 February 2023.